 Sullivan is one of the relatively few U.S. law firms with a business aviation practice.
-Our business aviation practice covers a wide variety of skill sets, including the negotiation and documentation of purchase arrangements, the structuring of ownership and operation, aircraft financings, Federal and State tax advice, operation and management strategies, cross-border issues, employment issues, FAA regulatory issues and dispositions, like-kind exchanges, and bankruptcy and restructuring.
+Our business aviation practice covers a wide variety of skill sets, including the negotiation and documentation of purchase arrangements, the structuring of ownership and operation, aircraft financings, Federal and State tax advice, operation and management strategies, cross-border issues, employment issues, FAA regulatory issues and dispositions, and bankruptcy and restructuring.
 Our aviation clients represent a wide cross-section of the general aviation community.
 They include prominent public companies, venture capital and private equity firms and high net worth individuals.

 The strengths of our business aviation practice are: